Skip to main content

 Your Data is Safe

 Our loan comparison uses 256-bit SSL encryption and is fully GDPR-compliant.
-All comparisons are performed as Konditionsanfragen (condition inquiries) which are completely Schufa-neutral.
-Your data is never shared with third parties without your explicit consent.
+All comparisons use Konditionsanfrage (rate inquiry), which is Schufa-neutral.
+Your data is never shared without your explicit consent.
 CheckAlle.de is an independent comparison platform.